Vermont Union Catalog (VUC)

 What Is It?

-The Vermont Union Catalog (VUC) has been the focal point for interlibrary loan and the Vermont Resource Sharing Network.
-The VUC began in 1942 as a Works Progress Administration project and was originally housed in and maintained by the Department of Libraries' Reference and Law Division.
-Although the VUC was initially limited to adult non-fiction, it was expanded to include all types of materials regardless of format.
-The Vermont Union Catalog is gradually being replaced by the Vermont Automated Libraries System (VALS).
+The Vermont Union Catalog (VUC) remains a focal point for interlibrary loan and the Vermont Resource Sharing Network.
+The VUC began in 1942 as a Works Progress Administration project.
+At that time, the VUC was housed in and maintained by the Department of Libraries' Reference and Law Division.
+Initially, the VUC was limited to adult non-fiction, but was later expanded to include all types of materials.
+Today, the VUC is maintained by the VTLIB Technical Services Division and it includes all kinds of library materials--everything from juvenile books to DVDs.
+The Vermont Union Catalog works hand in hand with the Vermont Automated Libraries System (VALS).

 Which Libraries Are Eligible?

 All Vermont libraries of any type--public, private, school, academic, or special (including museum, hospital, government agency, business libraries, etc.)--may contribute to and benefit from the VUC.